 Bus lanes are part of the road that is indicated on the carriageway by a thick white line.
 They are reserved for certain vehicles, shown on the sign.
 They increase journey time reliability and safety for certain vehicles and encourage the use of sustainable transport such as public transport and cycling.

-You can enter a bus lane when the bus lane is not operational (outside the hours of operation) or when you are driving a certain type of vehicle.
 The times of operation and the type or types of permitted vehicle are indicated on a blue sign.
 The sign is located in advance of the bus lane and repeated if the bus lane is long.

 If you want to turn left across a bus lane, an arrow or a dotted white line on the carriageway will indicate if this is permitted.